-December 19 Aurora rescues 47 people in distress that has been spotted and reported by aircraft Seabird hours earlier.
-The people report they have been at sea for 2 days (3).
+Last night, we rescued 47 people in distress.
+Their boat was already taking on water.
+It has been spotted and reported by our aircraft Seabird hours earlier.
+The people reported they had been at sea for 2 days.
+By the time of rescue, they were showing signs of hypothermia.